NICHCY’s Structured Abstract 43 describes the following:

 Several limitations of this study (redundancy of student participants, lack of independent samples, focus on published literature), suggest the results should be viewed with caution.

-These data suggest that the interventions used to teach sight words to students with disabilities, especially students with moderate mental retardation, are highly effective.
+These data suggest that the interventions used to teach sight words to students with disabilities, especially students with moderate intellectual disability, are highly effective.
 Effective methods uncovered in this work for teaching sight words include:

 - Giving students feedback after they read a word set and allowing them to repeat word sets after error correction.